GoogleCloudPlatform/opentelemetry-operations-js/MIGRATION.md

 ## Deprecation Notice

-All packages in this repository (`@google-cloud/opentelemetry-cloud-trace-exporter`, `@google-cloud/opentelemetry-cloud-monitoring-exporter`, `@google-cloud/opentelemetry-cloud-trace-propagator`, and `@google-cloud/opentelemetry-resource-util`) are deprecated. **They will be archived after September 30th, 2026.** Please migrate to standard OTLP exporters and standard OpenTelemetry libraries before this date.
+All packages in this repository (`@google-cloud/opentelemetry-cloud-trace-exporter`, `@google-cloud/opentelemetry-cloud-monitoring-exporter`, `@google-cloud/opentelemetry-cloud-trace-propagator`, and `@google-cloud/opentelemetry-resource-util`) are deprecated. **They will be archived after October 30th, 2026.** Please migrate to standard OTLP exporters and standard OpenTelemetry libraries before this date.

 ---